stjordanis/openpyxl-2/doc/worksheet_tables.rst

 Iterate through all table in worksheet
 --------------------------------------

 >>>for table in ws.tables:
 >>>   print(table)

 Get table name and range of all tables in the worksheet
 -------------------------------------------------------

+Returns a dictionary of table name and their range.

 >>>ws.tables.items()
 >>>{"Table1":"A1:D10"}

 Delete table by name or range
 -----------------------------

 >>>ws.delete("Table1")
 or
 >>>ws.delete(table_range="A1:E5")

 Number of tables in worksheet
 -----------------------------

 >>>len(ws.tables)
 >>>1